bitcraft/pyscroll/README.md

 The Quest demo shows how you can use a pyscroll group for drawing, how to load maps with PyTMX, and how pyscroll can quickly render layers.
 Moving under some tiles will cause the Hero to be covered.

-It will also render a Shape on the map with experimental shape drawing.

 Example Use with PyTMX